axibase/atsd-use-cases/Solutions/calculated-values/README.md

 ### Solution

-A side-by-side comparison of each feature of the Consumer Price Index is shown below, as well as links to the accompanying visualizations.
+A side-by-side comparison of each feature of the Consumer Price Index transformation is shown below, as well as links to the accompanying visualizations.
 Because ATSD supports storing historical data from the year 1970 onward while the Federal Reserve tracks data from 1947 onward, small scale differences are expected in the outputs of each graph.

-Each feature of the data is indexed below and can be used for quick navigation of this document.

 #### Index